 Source: Department of Education, Higher Education Statistics Collection.
-Note that socioeconomic status is based on Australian Bureau of Statistics 2011 Socio-Economic Indexes for Areas classifications for 2011 to 2015, and on 2016 Socio-Economic Indexes for Areas classifications from 2016.
-As a result, there is a break in the time series between 2015 and 2016.
+Note that socioeconomic status is based on Australian Bureau of Statistics 2011 Socio-Economic Indexes for Areas classifications for 2011 to 2015, and on 2016 Socio-Economic Indexes for Areas classifications for 2011 and 2016.